anjohan/anjohan/README.md

-PhD student in the group of Boris Kozinsky at Harvard SEAS.
+Postdoc at Sandia National Labs, previously in the group of Boris Kozinsky at Harvard.

 I work on molecular dynamics for materials science, with a focus on developing fast-but-accurate machine learning potentials.
 In particular, I work on profiling, optimization and GPU acceleration.